deeplyinc/listen-sdk-android-samples/docs/contents/getting-started/getting-started.md

 ```

 The above code works.
-However, in order to use Listen more reliably, we recommend to consider the following points.
+However, in order to use Listen more reliably, we recommend considering the following points.

 ### Thread Blocking Issue